Top 10 Great British secret walks

 Download the walk (PDF, 446KB)

 7. Waterfall, Malham Tarn, Yorkshire Dales

 The path leads to a magical waterfall where walkers will discover a secret cave.
 Local legend says the cave is home to the Queen of the Fairies, so making wishes is a must.

 Explore never-before-seen parts of the Stowe estate – including a secret garden, hidden for many years, that is surrounded by monuments and waterfalls.

 10. Attingham, Shropshire

-A path, newly opened up for the Great British Walk, allows visitors to share a rare view of the front of Attingham House, previously only reserved for privileged guests of the owners, the Berwick family, when they lived there.
+A path, opened up for the Great British Walk, allows visitors to share a rare view of the front of Attingham House, previously reserved for privileged guests of the owners, the Berwick family, when they lived there.